fallonp/vat-global-dates/README.md

 * Axios for RestAPi access
 * Animated.css to jazz things up a little

-Considered adding some jest test but given how small the codebase was I thought this was unnecessary?
+Considered adding some jest tests but given how small the codebase was I thought this was unnecessary?

 Had to find a host that used http (harder these days than it used to be!) since the whathappened API wouldn't work otherwise